Big Data Platform

 The only analysis that is not supported for Hive is Time Correlation Analysis as the Date data type does not exist in Hive.
 For further information on this analysis type, see Time correlation analyses.

-Also, all right-click options on analysis results that generate Jobs to validate, standardize or deduplicate data are still not supported for Hive.
+All right-click options on analysis results that generate Jobs to validate, standardize, and deduplicate data are not supported for Hive.
 For further information about these Jobs, see Validating data.

 Hive and HBase

 When you select to connect to a Hive or a HBase database to create and execute different analyses, then in the connection wizard, you must, as explained above, select from the Distribution contextual menu list the platform that hosts Hive or HBase.

 Microsoft SQL Server 2012 and later are supported.

 If you select to connect to the Microsoft SQL Server database with Windows Authentication Mode, you can select Microsoft or JTDS open source from the Db Version list.

 When using a Microsoft SQL Server database to store report results, both Microsoft JDBC and JTDS open source drivers are supported.